kashishky/Recursive-Search-Youtube-Agents/README.md

 ## Overview

 This repository contains two Jupyter notebooks that form a progressive agentic AI system for deep research assistance.
-These agents utilize local LLMs served through Ollama and enhanced with LangChain, along with external web search and YouTube video analysis.
-The goal of these agents is to support deep research by retrieving, analyzing, and summarizing content from multiple sources, including web pages and video transcripts.
+These agents utilize local LLMs served through Ollama, along with external web search with Langchain and YouTube video analysis.
+The goal of these agents is to support deep research by retrieving, analyzing, and summarizing content from multiple sources, including web pages and video transcripts, in part by emulating a Langchain logic model, memory and abstraction.

 ## Files in This Repository